wnyc/django-crowdsourcing/docs/producers/options.rst

 **Allow comments**

 Can users comment on other users' submissions?
-As many sites use custom commenting solutions, Crowdsourcing does not use this flag directly.
-That will be up to the developers of your site to implement.

 **Allow voting**

 Similarly, can users vote on other users' submissions?
-Again, crowdsourcing does not dictate a voting system so your developers will need to support this feature.

 **Archive policy**

 At what point will Crowdsourcing make the results public?

 * *immediate*: All results are immediately public.
-* *post-close*: Results are public on or after the ends at option documented below.
+* *post-close*: Results are public on or after the "ends at" option documented below.
 * *never*: Results are never public.

 **Starts at**